VIDIUN/clients-generator/sources/java2/README.txt

 To run the JUnit test suite that accompanies this source:
  - Copy src/test/resources/test.template.properties file to src/test/resources/test.properties and edit it, enter valid data to partnerId, adminSecret, and serviceUrl variables.
  - Compile the client library.
- - Right click the KalturaTestSuite.java file and choose Debug As > JUnit Test.
+ - Right click the VidiunTestSuite.java file and choose Debug As > JUnit Test.

 == SETUP log4j LOGGING IN ECLIPSE ==

 The launch settings are saved in the following files:
-- 1. KalturaTestSuite.launch (the JUnit tests)
+- 1. VidiunTestSuite.launch (the JUnit tests)
-- 2. KalturaMainTest.launch (A main test class for quickly testing the build)
+- 2. VidiunMainTest.launch (A main test class for quickly testing the build)

 There is a log4j.properties file in src/test/resources/log4j.
- - Edit it to set the log level as desired, defaults are: log4j.category.ClientBase.class=DEBUG log4j.logger.com.kaltura=ERROR
+ - Edit it to set the log level as desired, defaults are: log4j.category.ClientBase.class=DEBUG log4j.logger.com.vidiun=ERROR